On the day briefing:Q4 finances and performance

-NHS Improvement (NHSI) has released the 2016/17 quarter four (Q4) finance and operational performance figures for the provider sector.
-These figures cover the twelve month period ending 31 March 2017.
-This briefing summarises the key headlines from those figures as well as our view on what they mean.
+NHS Improvement (NHSI) has released the quarter four (Q4) finance and operational performance figures for the provider sector.
+These figures cover the period 1 April 2017 to 31 March 2018.
+This briefing summarises the key headlines for those figures as well as our view on what they mean.

-Responding to the figures, the chief executive of NHS Providers, Chris Hopson, said:
+Commenting on the year-end financial and performance figures for the NHS provider sector, the chief executive of NHS Providers, Chris Hopson, said:

 “NHS trusts and frontline staff are working harder than ever in the face of a relentless rise in demand for care, severe workforce pressures and a continued funding squeeze.